 Macrophages are the types of white blood cells that engulf or eat large or macroparticles.
 They digest the viral cell components or, in a broader range, every possible pathogenic material.
 Phagocytosis is the process by which the macrophages eat the pathogenic macromolecules.

 Your immune system is a complex and vastly intricate system of interconnected parts.
-Once it is damaged it’s difficult to figure out what the problem is and how to fix it.
+Once it is damaged, it’s difficult to figure out what the problem is and how to fix it.
 But you don’t have to worry about that.
-By eating a healthy diet and performing healthy activities you prevent your immune system from breaking down.
+By eating a healthy diet and performing healthy activities, you prevent your immune system from breaking down.

 There is a correlation between living a long life and having a healthy immune system.
 So, if you want to live a long healthy life, take care of your immune system with a healthy diet, quality sleep, fun activities, and exercise.
-Check out: fighting the Coronavirus with a healthy immune system.